jlangch/venice/doc/readme/recursion.md

 because of added stack frames for each recursion iteration.

 Functional languages with immutable data structures support **tail call optimization** (TCO) to provide memory efficient recursion.
-While Venice supports tail call optimization and self recursion through the *loop..recur* syntax.
-The latter is a way to mimic TCO.
+Venice supports tail call optimization and self recursion through the *loop..recur* syntax.
+Self recursion is a way to mimic TCO.

 In addition Venice provides the *trampoline* function for mutual recursion for more involved forms of recursion.